 Regulatory compliance costs may include but are not limited to: transfer or renewal of authorizations e.g. submission of application, participation in technical sessions and public hearings); preparing required submissions (e.g. annual reports required by the water licence, responses to information requests); reporting (e.g. monitoring reports, reclamation completion reports); and responding to reviewer comments during public reviews.

-Engagement and regulatory compliance costs during the closure planning, active closure, and post-closure phases should be included in the estimate.
-A provision of 3% of direct costs provides for the engagement process.

 Contingency

 A contingency is added to cover both the uncertainty in the costing estimate (i.e., variability in quantity of work, unit costs and required scope of activities) and the possibility that some aspects of the closure and reclamation activities may be more difficult to perform (design developments and changes within the scope, and variations in market and environmental condition).
 Contingency usually excludes: